Jbleezy/BO2-Reimagined/README.md

 * Quest (unleash the horde step): Panzersoldat round and this step can no longer happen at the same time
 * Quest (raise hell step): all staffs must be fully charged for souls to be collected
 * Quest (raise hell step): zombies in The Crazy Place get knocked down during the screen flash after collecting all of the souls
-* Quest (freedom step): teleport trigger can be triggered without looking at it
+* Quest (freedom step): teleport trigger can be activated without looking at it

 #### Trenches
 * Wallbuys: SMR, Ballista, B23R, Five-seven, Vector K10, MP40, Remington 870 MCS, Frag Grenade, Bouncing Betty